herd/herdtools7/asllib/menhir2bnfc/README.md

         * For left associativity a reduction `Expr Op Expr` will happen at  `Expr .
 Op Expr` first
         * For right associativity a reduction `Expr Op Expr` should not happen at `Expr .
 Op Expr` since Op should be a `shift` and not a reduce
         * This may need more detailed investigation. `menhir`'s SDK does have some of this data in it's LR0 components of the LR(1) table
-    3. Extracting some tokens from ocamllex could enable more grammar annotation